opral/monorepo/inlang/guides/next-intl-with-ide-extension/README.md

 <br/>

 - Ensure you have a working next-intl project.
 You could also find examples [here](https://next-intl-docs.vercel.app/examples)
+- Add a `project.inlang` folder on the root
-- Copy the provided settings file to your project: project.inlang/settings.json.
+- Copy the following `settings.json` file to that new dir `project.inlang/settings.json`.

 ```json
 {